fuzzy-tribble/data_science_foundations/README.md

 Interactive workbooks to help you master the skills you need to be an effective data scientist.

+# Getting Started
+Check out the medium posts for detailed instructions if you are not familiar with running IPython notebooks.

+I recomend that you go through the workbooks in the following order as they do build on each other.

-## Data Science Mastery Part I - Numpy and Matplotlib
+- Numpy and Matplotlib

-## Data Science Mastery Part II - Pandas and Seaborn
+- Pandas and Seaborn
+- Linear Algebra Foundations

-## Data Science Mastery Part III - Linear Algebra
+- Linear Algebra Algorithms